-Five FCCLA Members traveled to Wayne State College, Wednesday, January 20, for the District 8 FCCLA STAR (Students Taking Action with Recognition) Competition.
-They returned with one individual qualifying for State STAR Competition in April.
+Five FCCLA Members traveled to Wayne State College, Wednesday, January 21, for the District 8 FCCLA STAR (Students Taking Action with Recognition) Competition.
+They returned with 1 individual qualifying for State STAR and 1 remaining as an alternate.
 In order to advance to the state competition, members must receive the highest score in their event.

-Advancing to state competition was Caiti Ziegenbein as she received Top Gold in the Job Interview event.
+Advancing to state competition was Ashley Shaffer as she received Top Gold in the Job Interview event.
 As part of her project, she was required to create a job portfolio and go through a mock interview.
-Becca Wills also competed in this event and received a silver medal.
-The State FCCLA STAR Competition will be held in Lincoln, April 3-5, in conjunction with the FCCLA State Conference.
+Natalie Lingenfelter also competed in this event and received a silver medal.
+The State FCCLA STAR Competition will be held in Lincoln, April 12-14, in conjunction with the FCCLA State Conference.